pratapstat/tute/snakemake/snakemake_learning.md

 ### 3
 By default snakemake runs only the first rule of a workflow.
 If its inputs are not available, it will look for other rules to produce them.

+### 4
+A rule is not executed until all its input exists, so all you have to do is add the output of the bwa rule